brunchwnewton/aethic-code/files/resources/records/active_reasoning/projective_gravity_celestial_field_guide_WEB_v3.md

 >
 > **Conventions.** $G = c = 1$ unless restored; $\ell$ = radius of the spatial 3-sphere; $\hat n\in S^3$, $[\hat n]\in\mathbb{RP}^3$; $T_\pm(\hat n) \equiv T(\hat n)\pm T(-\hat n)$ the antipodally even and odd parts of any field on the cover.
 >
 > **Reading guide.** The spin identification and the dimension bookkeeping: §I.5.
 Distinctness and the root, realized: §II.2b.
 The second-order construction: §II.3–§II.5.
 The selection rule: §II.4.
 The partition theorem: §II.6.
 What sources it: §II.7.
 The quantization fork: §II.9.
 Black holes: §II.10.
-Laws and axioms of version 3: §II.13.
+The conformal root and the placement principle: §II.13.
+Electromagnetism at second order: §II.14.
+Laws and axioms of version 3: §II.15.
 Status and open problems: Part III.

 ---